charleslukes/dynamic-table/README.md

 ## Thoughts

-This looks like a straight forward test without much complexity, using React, Angular etc for something as simple as this didn't make much sense to me.
+Due to the nature of the test, using React, Angular etc for something for it didn't make much sense to me.
 I decided to use LitElement, a very light weight library (5.8kb gzip) for building web components.
 I also love the idea of web components which is "write onces run everywhere".

 ## Setup